 - Managed the successful public introduction of a first-of-its-kind partnership between a leading senior care community and one of Connecticut’s top four-year-colleges.

-Dan is a member of the Board of Directors of Hartford’s Camp Courant and the Board of Directors of The Hartford Club, and most recently was elected to the Board of Directors for Capital Workforce Partners, the region’s leading workforce development agency.
+Dan is a member of the Board of Directors of Hartford’s Camp Courant and the Board of Governors of The Hartford Club, and most recently was elected to the Board of Directors for Capital Workforce Partners, the region’s leading workforce development agency.
 He also serves as Vice President of the Connecticut Brain Tumor Alliance and is a member of the MetroHartford Alliance Regional Marketing Working Group, as well as past president of the Greater Hartford Chapter of Business Networking International.
 He is an active leader in St. Mark’s Episcopal Church (East Longmeadow, MA) and for years was involved in youth sports leagues in Suffield, where he lives with his wife, Doreen and college-age son, Sam.

 WHY WE ARE HERE